 The table below provides a summary of actual remuneration paid to the Executives in the 2023 financial year.
 The accounting values of the Executives' remuneration reported in accordance with the Accounting Standards may not always reflect what the Executives have actually received, particularly due to the valuation of share-based payments.
 The table below seeks to clarify this by setting out the actual remuneration that the Executives have been paid and rights that vested during the 2023 financial year.
 The STI shown in the table below relates to the STI awarded in the 2022 financial year and paid in the 2023 financial year.
-STI awarded in relation to the 2023 financial year will be paid during the 2024 financial year.
+STI awarded in relation to the 2023 financial year.